jiansuyue/jiansuyue.github.io/_posts/2023-08-23-Laptop buying guide.md

 Many people will say that you should get a laptop for university.
 Whilst it is heavily recommended, **it isn't strictly necessary.** For the University of Nottingham's Computer Science, it is possible to go through your entire course without one as the department offers facilities where you can do your coursework; such as computer labs and servers.

 The reason why people will heavily recommend one is the convenience that they can bring.
 Obviously, having a portable device that you can keep/write your notes on and do your coursework with can be extremely helpful wherever you are.
-Be it at home, outside, in a cafe, library, etc. Another
+Be it at home, outside, in a cafe, library, etc. Another reason is that you are able to configure the laptop to suit your needs, whether it be accessibility or productivity related.

 As I expect there to be a lot of questions about them, I've put together a somewhat detailed guide as to what to look for in a laptop, what you should avoid, what you will need in order to the course, and some laptop recommendations.